wazuh/wazuh-qa/docs/tests/integration/test_fim/test_registry/test_registry_basic_usage/test_basic_usage_registry_duplicated_entries.md

-# Test duplicated regitry entries
+# Test duplicated registry entries

-This test will check that for two monitored registries with the same name value but with different capitalization only triggers one added event when the registry is created.
+This test will check that two monitored registries with the same name value but with different capitalization only triggers one added event when the registry is created.

 ## General info